NYAN-x-CAT/Lime-Crypter/README.md

 * .NET - Coded in Visual Basic .NET, required framework 4.0 dependency.

-* Codedom - No need for external dll to compile

-* USG - Adding some junk methods and rename all variables using chinese language
+* USG - Adding some junk methods and rename all variables

 * Injection - Hide payload behind a legit process

-* Bind - Add file to run with your payload runtime

-* Anti Analysis - Stop taskmanager and wireshark from analysing your payload

 * Anti Virtual Machines - Uninstall itself if the machine is virtual to avoid scanning or analyzing